For teens and young adults

 We get that everyone is different, so we don’t offer a one-size-fits-all service.
 We base our work on what each young person tells us they need most.
 Our help can include:

-- Support with day-to-day issues from one of our Young Lives vs Cancer Social Workers or Community Workers
+- Support with day-to-day issues from one of our Young Lives vs Cancer Social Workers

 - Opportunities to connect with other young people with cancer, such as joining our Participation group.